jeff-adkisson/swe-3643-fall-2024/homework/homework-2.md

    [Take a look at this article on why diagramming via Mermaid or PlantUML is often (not always) better for documentation than using a visual diagramming tool.](https://dev.to/gallau/mermaid-a-better-way-to-version-diagrams-4ba0)

-#### Convert Psuedocode to Operational Code
+#### Section 2: Convert Psuedocode to Operational Code

 1. Create a new console project in the language of your choice called Homework2.
 Put it next to your Homework1 folder in the Homework repository you created in Homework 1.
    ![image-20240823095932324](homework-1-assets/image-20240823095932324.png)
-2. Convert the Standard Deviation Calculator Pseudocode into operational code.
+2. Convert the [Standard Deviation Calculator Pseudocode](#standard-deviation-calculator-pseudocode) into operational code.
 When you run the application, it will output the following to the console:
    ![image-20240909104316713](/Users/jeff/ksu/swe-3643-fall-2024/homework/homework-2-assets/image-20240909104316713.png)

-#### Write Unit Tests
+#### Section 3: Write Unit Tests

 1. Configure your Homework 2 project to include unit tests using the same techniques for structuring your unit tests that you learned in Homework 1.
    - Unit tests are separate from your production code.